xephora/Threat-Remediation-Scripts/Threat-Track/Scam_Campaign/campaign_08-02/readme.md

 ## Observations

-At the beginning of August 2nd, 2023, I observed a series of browser hijacking websites with similar patterns.
-All of these websites were part of Digital Ocean and use similar endpoints with slight variations.
-The threat actors route these websites using Google Ad Services through a chain of redirects.
-Google Tag Manager and Chrome Omnibox contributes as well.
-Omni using Google Ad Services and Google Tag Manager via Tags.
-All of these websites lock the browser, prompt an alert, forcing the victim to call a phone number, which leads to unauthorized access using RMM Tools such as AnyDesk/TeamViewer/ConnectWise and resulting in theft of money.
+On August 2nd, 2023, I observed a series of browser-hijacking websites exhibiting similar patterns.
+All these websites were hosted on Digital Ocean and utilized similar endpoints, with slight variations.
+The threat actors routed these websites using Google Ad Services via a series of redirects.
+Both Google Tag Manager and the Chrome Omnibox also played a role.
+Chrome Omnibox interfaced with Google Ad Services and Google Tag Manager using tags.
+Each of these malicious websites would lock the browser and prompt an alert, forcing the victim to call a "support" phone number.
+Once engaged, unauthorized access was gained using RMM tools like AnyDesk, TeamViewer, or ConnectWise, often resulting in the theft of money.

 ### About Google Tag Manager:
 https://support.google.com/tagmanager/answer/6102821?hl=en